Egypt-Gaza border crossing opens, letting desperately needed aid flow to Palestinians

 More than 4,100 people have been killed in Gaza, according to the Health Ministry run by Hamas.
 That includes a disputed number of people who died in a hospital explosion earlier this week.

-Speaking to lawmakers about Israel’s long-term plans for Gaza, Defense Minister Yoav Gallant laid out a three-stage plan that seemed to suggest Israel did not intend to reoccupy the territory it left in 2005.
+Speaking Friday about Israel’s long-term plans for Gaza, Defense Minister Yoav Gallant laid out a three-stage plan that seemed to suggest Israel did not intend to reoccupy the territory it left in 2005.

 First, Israeli airstrikes and “maneuvering” — a presumed reference to a ground attack — would aim to root out Hamas.
 Next will come a lower intensity fight to defeat remaining pockets of resistance.
 And, finally, a new “security regime” will be created in Gaza along with “the removal of Israel’s responsibility for life in the Gaza Strip,” Gallant said.